CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 - Go to project page and select the correct project (Left side menu or hamburger menu).
 - Add members from the right hand column.
-- You can add members from your own organization by clicking “Manage”.
+- You can add members from your own organization by clicking **“Manage”**.
-- Or you can create an invitation link by clicking “Invite” and send that with email to who ever you wish
+- Or you can create an invitation link by clicking **“Invite”** and use it in email or webpage.
-    - The receiver can apply a membership for your project by clicking the link.
-After that  you still have to approve them to your team in MyCSC.
+    - By clicking the invite link person can apply a membership for your project.
+After that you still have to approve them to be member of your project in MyCSC.
 - Note!
-You project members must also create a MyCSC user account, activate the MFA and approve the terms of use of the services you have activated (SD Connect, SD Desktop).
+You project members must also create a MyCSC user account (this happens when they apply membership to your project), activate the MFA and approve the terms of use of the services you have activated (SD Connect, SD Desktop).

 ![Add project members.](./images/MyCSC/MyCSC_AddMembers.png)